 After your UX wireframes are completed, you need to set up a focus group and conduct user testing.
-Get their feedback, revise the design according to their recommendations.
+Get user feedback, revise the UI design according to their recommendations.
 Repeat the process until you are satisfied.

 Once this stage is complete, you’re ready for the next one – User Interface Design.